informalsystems/tendermint-rs/docs/architecture/adr-002-lite-client.md

 For now this is a simple list of HTTPS addresses corresponding to full nodes that the node connects to.
 One is randomly selected to be the primary, while others serve as backups.
-It's essential that the lite node connect to at least one correct full node in order to detect conflicts in a timely fashion.
+It's essential that the light node connect to at least one correct full node in order to detect conflicts in a timely fashion.
 We keep this mechanism simple for now, but in the future a more advanced peer discovery mechanism may be utilized.

 ### Verifier

-Most of the lite client logic resides in the verifier, where commits for a header are actually verified.
-In order to abstract over all the data in the Tendermint data structures, we use a set of traits that include only the information absolutely necessary for the lite client.
+Most of the light client logic resides in the verifier, where commits for a header are actually verified.
+In order to abstract over all the data in the Tendermint data structures, we use a set of traits that include only the information absolutely necessary for the light client.
 From this perspective, we have the following traits.

 #### Header